austinmama/vsrx/vsrx-rollback-reload.md

 {: important}

-1. Power off the vSRX on the node being rolled-back (primary node). `virsh shutdown <domain>`
+1. Power off the vSRX on the node being rolled-back (primary node). `virsh shutdown <domain>` Wait for the node to be fully powered off before proceeding.
-2. IMPORTANT: Wait for the node to be fully powered off before proceeding.
+  {: important}
-3. Power up the vSRX on the node that has not been rolled-back. `virsh start <domain>`, this will return the primary back to the original vSRX version.
+2. Power up the vSRX on the node that has not been rolled-back. `virsh start <domain>`, this will return the primary back to the original vSRX version.
-4. Run the OS Reload Readiness Check if necessary and resolve any issues.
+3. Run the OS Reload Readiness Check if necessary and resolve any issues.
-5. OS Reload the host targeted for rollback back to the original vSRX version.
+4. OS Reload the host targeted for rollback back to the original vSRX version.
 The cluster will now be running with the original configuration.